Smell that ozone.

 - Fallout 3 introduces a more compact version of the plasma rifle, eliminating the "bulky" aspect of it (it isn't significantly heavier than other rifle-sized weapons).
 Fallout: New Vegas expands on the difference in plasma rifles by retconning it to be the "Q-series" (and showing the series' Super Prototype, the Q-35 Matter Modulator, as a unique weapon), as opposed to the classic Fallout "P-series" (like the Winchester P-94).

 - The plasma rifle in Doom (Doom 3 in particular) does more damage per projectile than the machine gun with higher accuracy, but has slower projectiles, more scarce ammo, and in the classic games an arbitrary one-second delay after releasing the trigger.
+It does, however, buck the trend of "slow-to-fire" by being able to put out a *lot* of plasma shots in a short time.

 - The BFG9000 in the original games is implied to be a plasma cannon, given that it uses the same ammo as the standard plasma rifle.